TOP

 |

-of your suitcases when traveling.
+of all your suitcases and carry-on.
 If lost,

 they look like.
-Carry all your jewelry on your person
+Carry all your jewelry on your person.
+Do not ever pack jewelry in checked luggage.
+Put cruise luggage tags on your suitcases

 BEFORE leaving home.
-This gives you the best
+This provides the best

-and hotels know what they are.
+and hotels know what to do when they see them.

 Airlines